 About Millennium Park

-What is now Millennium Park was first conceived in late 1997 with Mayor Richard M. Daley’s vision of turning the area into a new public space for residents of Chicago.
-The original plan called for a 16-acre park and outdoor music venue in the traditional Beaux Arts style of Grant Park.
-Over time, with the commitment of the private sector and the involvement of world-renowned architect Frank Gehry, the project evolved into an ambitious undertaking featuring a collection of world-renowned artists, architects, planners, landscape architects and designers.
+- Millennium Park was first conceived in late 1997 by former Mayor Richard M. Daley as a new public space for residents of Chicago.
+The original plan called the traditional Beaux Arts style of Grant Park.

 - Learn more about Millennium Park’s conversion into a state-of-the-art public space with Chicago Public Library’s digital photography collection: Millennium Park.